bittide/bittide.github.io/index.markdown

 layout: home
 ---
- bittide is building a system architectures for synchronous distributed computing.
+ bittide is building system architectures for synchronous distributed computing.
 For more info go to [github.com/bittide](https://github.com/bittide)